 This CE course presents clinical practice guidelines that are intended to provide healthcare providers with a framework by which to evaluate, treat, and manage the individual needs and preferences of patients with posttraumatic stress disorder (PTSD) and acute stress disorder (ASD), thereby leading to improved clinical outcomes.
 The guideline is formatted in three modules (algorithms), with 40 evidence-based recommendations.

 Author: The Management of Posttraumatic Stress Disorder Work Group With support from: The Office of Quality, Safety and Value, VA, Washington, DC & Office of Evidence Based Practice, U.S. Army Medical Command 2017.

 CE Course Objectives

-1. Enumerate the individual, manualized trauma-focused psychotherapies that are recommended for patients with PTSD.
+1. Enumerate the three individual, manualized trauma-focused psychotherapies that are recommended for patients with PTSD.

 2. Explain the criteria for how one can meet the trauma definition as outlined in the DSM-5.

 3. Investigate which medication may actually interfere with the extinction of fear conditioning and/or potentiate the acquisition of fear responses and worsen recovery from trauma.

 4. Examine which complementary / integrative treatment there is sufficient evidence to recommend as a primary treatment for PTSD.

 5. Identify the strongest predictor of mental health problems among those deployed to Iraq and Afghanistan.